-- The People of Puerto Rico – The University of Puerto Rico was created by the Legislative Assembly to provide higher education opportunities for its citizens and to promote the social and economic development of the Island.
-Puerto Rican taxpayers provide more than 92 % of the UPR budget.
-We believe that this constituency is represented by the following sub constituents:
+The UPR was created by the Legislative Assembly to provide higher education opportunities for its citizens and to promote the social and economic development of the Island.
+Taking this fact into consideration, the department faculty has identified the following groups as the program constituencies:

 - Students – Students are the direct beneficiaries of the program; thus it must be effective in helping them achieve their goals and aspirations.
 Their participation includes surveys related to outcomes, faculty, and facilities, and vote and voice privileges in department meetings.